 Options of a Wide Variety of Courses in germany

-What makes this one different from a simple Danke is that this one is a complete sentence.
-Which in English basically means “I thank you a lot”.
+What makes this one different from other ways of saying thank you in German is that this one is a complete sentence which means “I thank you a lot” or "thanks a lot" in English.
 Moreover, you can use it in formal or informal conversations.
-For formal, you have to change “Dir” to “Inhen” or “Inhen Vielmals”.
+For formal, you have to change “Dir” to “Inhen” or can say “Inhen Vielmals”.

 Also Read: Months in German

-When someone wishes you well and encourages you with phrases like “All the best” or “Have a good day,” you use “Danke, gleichfalls.”
-It is because you wish the same for that person.
+When someone wishes you well and encourages you with phrases like “All the best” or “Have a good day,” you can use “Danke, gleichfalls” which means "Thank You, You too" It is because you wish the same for that person.

 When you want to thank someone but also don’t want to sound overly excited, you can use, “Besten Dank”.
 This is another common way of saying thank you in German.

 The modal verb möchte is used to express a wish.
-It depicts your intense desire to thank the other person and increases the value of your words.
-You can use this phrase with anyone, from your boss to a friend to a total stranger!
+Ich möchte mich bedanken depicts your intense desire to thank the other person and increases the value of your words.
+You can use this phrase with anyone, from your boss to a friend to a total stranger.

-This is one of the most common ways of expressing gratitude in German.
+Danke Fur is one of the most common ways of expressing gratitude in German.
 It is also incomplete, and the phrase can be completed by stating exactly what you are thankful for.
 You will need to know a few more German words to finish this phrase.
+For Example: Thank you for birthday wishes can be pronounced as "Vielen Dank für die Geburtstagswünsche".

 Also Read: How to Say You’re Welcome in German?